apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/index.md

 ### Deployment Tools

-The [ios-deploy](https://www.npmjs.org/package/ios-deploy) tools - allows you
-to launch iOS apps into an iOS Device from the command-line.
+The [ios-deploy](https://www.npmjs.org/package/ios-deploy) tools allow you to launch iOS apps on an iOS Device from the command-line.

 To install it, run the following from command-line terminal: